hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/logto.md

 # Replace with your own secret
 HASURA_GRAPHQL_ADMIN_SECRET=myadminsecretkey

-# Assuming Logto is running at 'http://localhost:3001'
+# Assuming Logto is running at 'http://localhost:3001',
+# and we are also going to create an API resource named 'https://hasura.api' in the next few steps
 HASURA_GRAPHQL_AUTH_HOOK=http://localhost:3001/api/authn/hasura?resource=https://hasura.api

 USER_DEFAULT_ROLE_NAMES=user,good_user